-Democracy in Color is a multimedia platform on race, politics and the New American Majority.
+Democracy in Color is an organization focused on race, politics and the New American Majority.

-Newsletter: regular wrap up of top stories on race and politics through our “Democracy in Color Report” edited by Sharline Chiang.
+Newsletter: Regular wrap up of news on race and politics through our “Democracy in Color Report” edited by Sharline Chiang.